 Commonwealth Honors Scholar: To earn this highest academic distinction awarded by the Commonwealth of Massachusetts you must:

 - Take at least 12 credits of honors courses, at least one of which will be a 3-credit upper-level interdisciplinary Honors seminar.

 - Complete a six-credit Senior Honors Project, working closely with a Faculty Advisor in your department.
 Use these links to access the Senior Honors Project Handbook: Fall-Spring timeline or Spring-Fall timeline

 - Achieve a B or higher in all of your Honors coursework.

 - Maintain an overall GPA of 3.30 or higher.

 Students in the Honors Program are academically motivated.
 Most had high school GPAs above 3.5 and were involved in extracurricular activities and leadership.
 Incoming, transfer, and, current students are eligible to apply.

-- New incoming students in the Class of 2027 may apply to the Honors Program after having been accepted to Westfield State University.
-At this time, the application has closed.
-Students may reach out to the Honors Program Chair in the Fall semester if they wish to be considered for the program.
+- New incoming students for the Class of 2028 may apply to the Honors Program after having been accepted to Westfield State University.
+The application deadline is February 1, 2024.

 Transfer students who graduate from a Commonwealth Honors Program at a Massachusetts community college are guaranteed admission to the Honors Program at Westfield State University and must contact the Honors Program Director to make their status official at firstname.lastname@example.org .
 Transfer students from other institutions should complete the transfer student application form.